 her life and I am humbled that He has entrusted us to be a small part of her

-2019 with a social worker/guardian (who is also living with us now).I will keep you updated as the story continues.
+2019 with a guardian from Project Canaan.I will keep you updated as the story continues.

 Would you consider making a year end gift to help us continue